SEN Teacher - ECT welcome to apply

 Able to build strong relationships with pupils and colleagues

-Adaptable, proactive and eager to learn
+Adaptable, proactive and keen to learn

 Passionate about supporting children with additional needs

-Interested in outdoor and holistic learning approaches
+Enthusiastic about outdoor learning and holistic approaches

 The School Offers: